hoko/hoko-android/README.md

 	}
 }
 ```

+The previous example would match an incoming link like this `product/29?product_price=19`

 This will make sure that any incoming deep links with a certain route format will map its variables
 to your annotated variables.